amesmath/100_atl_homes/README.md

 # 100_atl_homes

-### to run you'll need tol get a ChatGPT API key, and then add it to the env vars (along with the gpt url and model you'd like to use)
+### to run you'll need to get a ChatGPT API key, and then add it to the env vars (along with the gpt url and gpt model you'd like to use)

 ## then simply `yarn install`